bobhablutzel/architecture-assets/README.md

 # architecture-assets
-Home for assets useful to the practice of being an architect, in the software/enterprise architecture sense of the word (not buildings)
+Home for assets useful to the practice of being an architect, in the software/enterprise architecture sense of the word (not buildings).